-In addition to the General Call for Papers, the conference will also feature four thematic modules.
-Several panels will be devoted to each of the following themes:
+In addition to the General Call for Papers, the conference will also feature three special modules devoted to each of the following themes:

 In a world lived increasingly online, where worshippers can log in to prayer services or missionaries can administer a conversion via Skype, questions about the tactile dimensions of various religious practices have gained new interest and urgency.
 This module addresses the body as a site for religious understanding, whether that body is living or dead, human or divine, exalted or denied.
 When does the human body aid religious seeking?
 When is it a stumbling block?
 In what ways does the body become a metaphor for spiritual perfection?
 Submissions might address disability in religion; ascetic practices such as fasting or celibacy, religious dress, physical aspects of prayer; demands of pilgrimage; purity rites such as baptism, menstruation rituals, burial practices, or death regulations; or theological conceptions of illness, possession, or divine incarnation.
 Seeking papers across a broad range of religious traditions, geographic locations, and historical periods, this module aims to explore the role of the body in religious thought and practice, and how its significance and symbolism have developed in different contexts.